13 cold, stunned sea turtles from New England given holiday names as they rehab in Florida

 JUNO BEACH, Fla.
 (AP) — This Rudolph will not be leading his pals Blitzen, Dasher, Dancer, Vixen, Comet and Cupid through the Christmas Eve sky, but maybe he will lead them back out to sea one day.

-They were were among 52 sea turtles flown to Tampa last week from the New England Aquarium in Massachusetts.
-They were suffering from a condition known as cold stun from the frigid waters in New England, which make them hypothermic.
+They were among 52 sea turtles flown to Tampa last week from the New England Aquarium in Massachusetts.
+They were suffering from a condition known as cold stun from the frigid waters in New England, which made them hypothermic.

 “They float at the surface, they can’t eat, they can’t dive and eventually wash up on shore,” said Marika Weber, a vet technician at Loggerhead.